funkaoshi/hexenbracken/README.md

 The Hexenbracken
 ============

+NOTE 5/20/2022:
+First forked this from Funkaoshi way before I actually knew how to code and dealing with some legacy issues.
+Probably I'd need to start over to make whatever changes I'd want to make correctly, although it looks like the issues I was attempting to address have been addressed anyway.

 NOTE 10/5/2018:
 This version has been modified by Max Cantor and has been adapted for python3. hex.py and hexmaps.py have been altered, and utfcsv.py is now obsolete.